 The City of Miami Beach hired Arthur Hills/Steve Forrest and Associates for the latest and most extensive transformation.
 The once tired and under-utilized Bayshore has now become the elegant and highly regarded Miami Beach Golf Club.
 The result is a beautifully restored landmark that will be enjoyed by South Florida residents and visitors from around the world for years to come.

 In 2011 the Inaugural South Beach International Amateur was played the week before Christmas at Normandy Shores and Miami Beach Golf Clubs, becoming the highest ranked inaugural amateur tournament since rankings were introduced.
 Unites States Amateur Champion and Current PGA TOUR player Kelly Kraft wins the 72 hole event with a 4 under total.
-Move forward to 2019 and the South Beach International Amateur has for 5 straight years been considered a major amateur event always ranking between the 5th and 8th ranked field in the world. this places the SBIA right behind the United States Amateur, British Amateur, Western Amateur and NCAA Division 1 Championship.
+Move forward to 2012 and the South Beach International Amateur has for 7 straight years been considered a major amateur event always ranking between the 5th and 8th ranked field in the world.
+This places the SBIA right behind the United States Amateur, British Amateur, Western Amateur and NCAA Division 1 Championship.
 Yearly the SBIA has one of the best and largest international fields in the world with 28 or more countries represented.

 South Beach International Amateur Champions